Contents hide

-What Is Cannelloni?
+What Is Cannelloni Pasta?

-Historical background
+Historical background of Cannelloni Pasta

 Cannelloni comes from Italy’s long tradition of stuffed pasta, where cooks used filled shapes to turn simple ingredients into celebratory dishes.
 The name derives from canna, meaning reed or tube, which describes the pasta’s hollow form.